CATALOG

 Design Problem and Sketches

-The client’s banner committee requested an Art Nouveux style design that complimented the stain glass windows in the church.
+Concept: The clients banner committee requested an Art Nouveux style design that complimented the stain glass windows in the church.

 A sketch of the design was executed in proportion to the required finished size.